 Mrs Anne Mason, executrix of Mason’s will, appointed Francis Norton her attorney, also with powers to take the management of the estate into his hands.

 Mrs. Mason found that little income came back from the colonies and neglected to send much else.
 Many people left the plantations, and those who remained, kept posession of the buildings and lands, and claimed them of new own.

 Like other areas around the Piscataqua, there were Native Americans living on the eastern (Maine) side of the river going back possibly 10,000+ years.
 There will be an accompanying article on Native Americans in York County.
-The Native camp (or settlement) was on the north side of Sturgeon Creek and it was discussed well into the 17th century.
-I am still looking into this.
+One native camp (or settlement) was on the north side of Sturgeon Creek and it was discussed well into the 17th century.
+I am still looking into this but details are slim.